Mike Tyson is just over ten days away from a shock ring return at the age of 54. But will this seemingly fun exhibition go horribly wrong?

-If either Tyson or Jones is hurt badly or even sickeningly knocked out, the case for these kinds of events could become null and void very quickly.
+If Tyson or Jones is hurt badly or even sickeningly knocked out, the case for these kinds of events could quickly become null and void.

 Getting punched in the head is not really an exhibition matter in the cold light of day.
 If you don’t show plenty of restraint, there’s simply no margin for error.

 I mean, you don’t see American Football stars from the past arranging any games, do you? – And there’s a reason for that – concussion.

 Taking hits is rough, and boxing is no different when you have heavyweights with bad intentions.

 I’m all for seeing one of my childhood idols proving he’s still got it, but the real fear comes from knowing what kind of animal Mike is.
 He certainly doesn’t mess about.

 He has chilled out considerably since his wayward days, although I do not expect he’ll be tippy tapping Jones like a tame sparring session when the first bell rings later this month.

 MIKE TYSON WRECKING BALL

 This is going to be full-on.
 That’s why fans a so looking forward to it.
 ‘Iron’ Mike is a wrecking ball, and they want to see him wreck something.